ivogeorg/jitt/design-spike-2.md

 ## 4. Meeting

 _Notes: Meetings are class periods, where the instructor and the students meet, in person or online.
 For example, twice-per-week course over a 15-week semester has 30 meetings.
 Questions can be associated with meetings, dynamically.
-Curated results are associated with a meeting, but meeting is a **not** a schema linking entity._
+Curated results are associated with a meeting, but meeting is a **not** a schema linking entity.
+"Meeting" may be functionally synonymous to "WarmUp", when the latter means a set of warmup questions for a meeting._

 1. (UID per "Section ID") Meeting ID.
 2. (UID per "Section ID") Order index.